kmishra9/PL2-AWS-Setup/README.md

   - **Use Groups to assign permissions** -- ignore this for now -- Terraform will help us create IAM groups for researcher, administrators, and log analysts
   - **Apply an IAM Password Policy** -- ignore this for now -- Terraform will set this up to ensure that the passwords required to access the console by the researchers and admin are appropriately secure against standard brute-force and dictionary attacks.

 4. Once you've done this, open your copy of the `PL2 AWS Setup - Documentation Template` and fill in the yellow-highlighted items in the document (some can be filled in now, others you should fill in as you work through the rest of the setup).
+As you fill these pieces in, unhighlight the sections.
   - **Note**: You should hyperlink [Account ID: <123456789012>]() so it looks like what appears here, where you replace the <Account ID> with your own and link to your organization's IAM login page.
 This will be how members of the project log in to access the [AWS Management Console](https://console.aws.amazon.com/).
     - **Documentation**: Feel free to reference the [IAM Console and Sign-in Page documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/console.html).
   - **Note**: You should also rename the template document to follow the naming convention `Organization_Name PL2 AWS Setup - Documentation`.